dynobase-icon

 Cache eviction refers to how the system removes items that are no longer fit to be stored within the cache to stop the cache from growing uncontrollably.

 AWS DAX handles this task in three different ways.
 First, it uses TTL (Time-to-Live) value to decide the maximum lifespan of a specific value within the cache.
-Second, the DAX removes the values stored within the cache by using a Least Recently Used (LRU) algorithm when the cache is full.
-Third, the DAX will remove the old values as new values get written through the DAX using the write-through functionality.
+Second, DAX removes the values stored within the cache by using a Least Recently Used (LRU) algorithm when the cache is full.
+Third, DAX will remove the old values as new values get written through DAX using the write-through functionality.
 Finally, using a single API call helps keep the DAX item cache consistent with the underlying data store.

 DynamoDB Cache vs Redis